Blaze and Satanus: Conflicts with Superman and other heroes

 Later in her life, Blaze is involved in the creation of Superman's enemies the Silver Banshee and Skyhook.
 She disguises herself as Metropolis nightclub owner Angelica Blaze to steal souls.
 In one altercation, Superman follows her to Hell to fight for the souls of Jimmy Olsen and Perry White's son Jerry (who, in fact, was the son of Perry's wife Alice and Lex Luthor).
 Superman manages to save Jimmy Olsen, but Blaze succeeds in killing Jerry White, whose selfless sacrifice saves his soul.

 Conversely, Satanus resembles a traditional demon, with large horns and dark red skin.
 He wears a heavy Roman-style helmet which buries his face in shadow.
 Blaze and Satanus fight each other for possession of Blaze's domain, using Superman as a pawn.
 Satanus has an Earthly identity and disguises himself as Collin Thornton, the publisher of Newstime magazine, who had previously hired Clark Kent as editor.
 At one point, Blaze also clashed with Jared Stevens.

 In the Powers of Shazam!, Blaze appears as the main antagonist in the first few arcs of the book, being responsible for the creation of Sinclair Batson, the rich cousin of Billy Batson who vehemently denies relations, through the wishes of his corrupt uncle, Ebeneezer Batson.
 She also plots to exact her revenge on her father as well as release the ultimate evil entity dwelling within the Rock of Eternity.
 She teams up with Black Adam but is foiled by the combined might of Captain Marvel, Mary Marvel, and many of his allies in the process.
 Satanus also appears as an ally to foil his sister although he later returns to rescue her from certain doom.

-Underworld Unleashed

-During the Underworld Unleashed event, Blaze and Satanus gain increased power from the demon Neron in exchange for their souls.